 The area of her patio is about 15 x 15 feet or so and most of it is laid cement.
 Meri King has all manner of vegetables as well as a few of her favorite flowers and fresh herbs growing there – all in planters.

 Grab a cup of coffee and enjoy my tour of her small space vegetable garden.
 It may give you some ideas if you, also, have light or space constraints that have kept you from growing vegetables.

-These are her tomatoes.
+These are her tomato plants.
 Some are just planted, a couple are seedlings and the biggest one was given to my friend by another friend of ours, (waving at Randy) who has a huge vegetable garden.
 It’s already blossoming!

-This area of the patio contains large planters with well developed peppers and artichokes.
+This area of the patio contains large planters with well developed bell peppers and artichokes.

 The long blue planter contains succulents (She gave me some leaves to grow varieties I did not have myself.)
 And the large pots are avocado pits.
 The pits came from store bought avocados and have not yet sprouted.